zylamarek/twitter-sentiment/README.md

 is slightly better than its previous best.
 Still, none of these architectures beat the highest score across all the settings.

+Stacking 3 layers in deep transition or deepening the dense network (2 or 3 layers) is clearly deteriorating the performance.
+Only 2 single results are insignificantly higher than the previous ones in their respective settings.

+The results of DT2+D1 architecture are a little ambiguous.
+Most of them are worse, two reach the previous best and one (C20 2M 5e-4) sets the record for the best result so far across all settings (0.3% increase).
+The average result achieved by this architecture is 0.5% lower than DT1+D1.
+These two architectures deliver comparable performance and there are many arguments for and against both of them.
+In my arbitrary decision I chose to go on with the DT1+D1.
+Mainly, because it is simpler.

 <table>

 <tr>